claucece/draft-celi-wiggers-tls-kemtls-1/draft-wiggers-tls-kemtls.md

              Figure 1: Message Flow for Full KEMTLS Handshake
 ~~~~~

-The handshake can be thought of as having three phases (indicated in
+The handshake can be thought of in the same three phases as TLS 1.3, while
-the diagram above):

--  Key Exchange: Establish shared keying material and select the
-   cryptographic parameters.
-Everything after this phase is
-   encrypted and preserves post-quantum confidentiality.
+achieving both post-quantum confidentiality and post-quantum authentication

--  Server Parameters: Establish other handshake parameters
-   (whether the client is authenticated, application-layer protocol
-   support, etc.).

--  Authentication: Authenticate the server (and, optionally, the
-   client) and provide key confirmation and handshake integrity.
-   This is post-quantum authentication.
+(certificate-based).

 In the Key Exchange phase, the client sends the ClientHello
 message, which contains a random nonce (ClientHello.random); its
-offered protocol versions (which should include support for KEMTLS);
+offered protocol versions; the KEMTLS extension,
 a list of symmetric cipher/HKDF hash pairs; a set of KEM key
-shares (in the "kem_key_share" extension), either a set of
+shares (in the "kem_key_share" extension) and classic key shares (if using
-pre-shared key labels (in the "pre_shared_key" extension), or both;
-and potentially additional extensions.
-Additional fields and/or
+a hybrid mode); and potentially additional extensions.
-messages may also be present for middlebox compatibility.

-The server processes the ClientHello and determines the appropriate
+The server processes the ClientHello, checks its support for KEMTLS
-cryptographic parameters for the connection.
-It then responds with
+and determines the appropriate cryptographic parameters for the connection.
-its own ServerHello, which indicates the negotiated connection parameters.
+It then responds with its own ServerHello, which indicates the negotiated
-The combination of the ClientHello and the ServerHello determines the shared
+connection parameters.
+The combination of the ClientHello and the
-keys.
-The ServerHello contains a "kem_key_share" extension with
+ServerHello determines the shared keys.
+The ServerHello contains
-the server's ephemeral KEM share; the server's share MUST
+a "kem_key_share" extension with the server's ephemeral KEM
-be in the same group as one of the client's shares.
-If PSK key
+share; the server's share MUST be in the same group as one of the client's
-establishment is in use, then the ServerHello contains a
+shares.
+If a hybrid mode is in use, the ServerHello contains a "key_share"
-"pre_shared_key" extension indicating which of the client's offered
+extension with the server's ephemeral share, which MUST be in the same
-PSKs was selected.
-Note that implementations can use KEM and PSK
-together, in which case both extensions will be supplied.
+group as the client's shares.

 The server then sends two messages to establish the Server
 Parameters: